 Interference with your bite

-Your dentist may recommend removal of your wisdom teeth in order to treat these or any other current problems, or to simply prevent the development of problems in the future.
+Your dentist may recommend removal of your wisdom tooth to treat the current problem or to prevent the development of problems in the future.

-In your initial consultation, we examine the current condition of your wisdom teeth and use x-rays to determine which wisdom teeth will be functional and which ones need to be removed.
-Once you are familiar and comfortable with our recommendation, we will provide you with all the pre- and post-surgical information you require, including details about your anaesthetic and postoperative care.
+In your initial consultation, we examine the current condition of your wisdom tooth and use x-rays to determine which wisdom teeth will be functional and which ones need to be removed.
+Once you are familiar and comfortable with our recommendation, we will provide you with all the surgical information (pre-surgery and post-surgery) you require, including details about your anaesthetic and postoperative care.

 Book a consultation